-You have the right to object at all times, on grounds relating to your particular situation, against the processing of your personal data performed on the basis of Article 6, paragraph 1, subparagraph 1, point (b) or point (f) of the GDPR; this also applies to profiling based on these provisions.
-We shall no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or the processing is for the purpose of the establishing, exercising or defending legal claims.
+You have the right to object at all times, on grounds relating to your particular situation, to the processing of your personal data performed on the basis of Article 6, paragraph 1, subparagraph 1, point (e) or point (f) of the GDPR; this also applies to profiling based on these provisions.
+We shall no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or the processing is for the purpose of establishing, exercising or defending legal claims.

 Where personal data are processed for direct marketing purposes, you have the right to object at all times to processing of your personal data for the purpose of such marketing, which includes profiling to the extent that it is related to such direct marketing.
 If you object to processing for direct marketing purposes, the personal data will no longer be processed for such purposes.

 If you would like to exercise your right of revocation or objection, please send an e-mail to firstname.lastname@example.org.